 MSP is particularly well-suited to programmes which involve political and societal change.
 For example, a programme to provide free pre-school education to children is likely to have low predictability in terms of its outcome.
 The benefits of such a programme might be that these people will make a more meaningful contribution to society after they turn adults.
 However, this is a long time into the future, and such outcomes are risky and hard to predict.

 There are also programmes which are more specification-led.
 For example large-scale engineering programme such as a city’s Olympic programme for the construction of stadiums and related infrastructure.
 These programmes are led by the specifications of the outputs.
 Often on such programmes there is relatively little ambiguity about what the programme will deliver.
 However, this doesn’t mean such programmes will be risk-free.
 They are often both risky and complex.
 On such programmes, MSP can still be used but may need to be scaled down.

 When to use MSP?

 MSP has been designed to accommodate high levels of complexity, ambiguity and risk.
 MSP is therefore highly suitable as a programme management framework for transformational change.

 If an organization is simply delivering something new into its existing business as usual operational environment (e.g. developing a new product to bring to market) then a programme management approach is not required.
-Instead a project management approach will suffice.
+Instead a project management approach such as PRINCE2 will suffice.
 If an organization simply want to efficiently allocate resources to its different projects and to coordinate them, then a programme management framework such as MSP is also not required.